 Here are a few tips for a more environmentally friendly Halloween…

 First of all, do you really need to pace the streets in search of treats or can you mark Halloween in a different way?
 Given the situation, not everyone may want spluttering children at their front door in any case.

 Enjoy a scary family film with some homemade popcorn or snacks, plan a Halloween themed day out (many attractions now offer them), get crafting or play some party games?
 You could bob for apples and throw in some toffee, share ghost stories, make paper spider’s webs or glass jam jar lanterns and enjoy some quality time together.

 When the doorbell rings

-Options, that are either plastic free or at least result in less waste, include foil wrapped chocolate balls or coins, Divine’s mini chocolates, Friars’ Halloween range, Chocoholics treats and foil wrapped Lindt balls or Ferrero Rocher.
-Remember to save your foil until you have a tennis ball sized amount that can be scrunched together to make it more easily recyclable.
+Look for plastic free and Fairtrade/slave free options from the likes of Divine or Tony’s Chocolonely, or foil wrapped characters, balls or coins.
+Remember to save your foil until you have a tennis ball sized amount that can be scrunched together to make it more easily recyclable!

-You might even be able to come up with some good ideas for alternative giveaways – think about what your kids and their friends enjoy… Maybe an item of (plastic free) stationery, a bookmark, keyring, paper aeroplane or wooden yoyo.
+You might even be able to come up with some good ideas for alternative giveaways – think about what your kids and their friends enjoy… Maybe something useful and plastic free like a pencil, bookmark or wooden yoyo.

 If you’re hell-bent (no pun intended) on buying Halloween costumes, accessories or decorations, aim to buy ones that you can reuse time and time again.

-Consider hiring outfits from a local fancy dress shop, or whether you can swap costumes with friends and family members?
+Or, better still, consider hiring outfits from a local fancy dress shop, or whether you can swap costumes with friends and family members?
 Buying second hand is an option as well.